varnar/nagios-plugin-check-disk-mounts/README.md

 This plugin makes available mount disk mounts without changing any configuration on Nagios Server or Client.

-Disks are fetched from `/etc/fstab`.
+Disks are fetched from `/etc/mtab`.

 syntax:

 check_disk_mounts $free_disk_space_warning_threshold $free_disk_space_critical_threshold

+## TODO:

+- Check for Platform and combine to one script
+- fix perf data

 ## License